Menopause is the hormonal change that women face when their bodies are no longer able to bear children.

 Tips to make hot flashes easier to live with :

 - Probiotics help with a lot of post menopausal issues.
 Chass, an Indian remedy for coping with very hot weather, also helps with hot flashes.
 It’s a mixture of homemade/probiotic dahi or curds with water – you could add a pinch of salt, fresh ginger paste, coriander or mint leaves and chia or basil seeds if you wish, or just have it plain.
 Another is apple cider vinegar – it’s nice as a salad dressing.
 Lots of recipes online if you search.

 - Wear clothing that’s cool and allows the body to breathe.
 Cotton, linen or mull fabrics are nice.
 A new fabric that combines flax and cotton is pretty cool too.
 Check out labels if you can’t judge fabric by look and feel, because many cotton fabrics have elastane and lycra blends which aren’t as cool to wear.

 - Walk for at least 30 minutes daily.
 Exercise – walking in particular – will in the long run reduce the level of discomfort you feel when you have a hot flash.
 I believe that exercise improves the bodies internal ‘thermostat’ – whatever that mechanism is :-).

 The small additions to your diet mentioned above, combined with exercise and cool clothing are likely to reduce your hot flashes, and bring down the level of discomfort you feel with them.

 Stress, and your ability to cope with your daily life will impact your ability to exercise in the phase when menopause begins.
 Family support and understanding, as well as your attitude to accepting help and teaching your family to help you, will impact your ability to exercise and look after yourself.

-I think it’s important for women to know that we have the power to shape our environment so it works to support us when we need it to.
+It’s so important for every woman to know that she has the power to shape her environment so it works to support her when she needs it to.